johno/pixyll/_posts/2022-01-04-sole_proprietrship_vs_llc.md

 ## Sole Proprietorships vs Limited Liability Companies

-In your search for financial independence you realize you need to start making moves.
+In your search for financial independence, you realize you need to start making moves.
 Your first step in this case is starting a business.

 With so many options, the question becomes: